loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 ### Category tags

 **Category tags** (or just "tags") let you group any number of threads by categories that you define.
-You can use them to make it easy to find threads of a certain type or topic.

-To apply a tag to a thread, go into the thread's options (from the thread preview (**⋯**) or from within [Thread Options](/#thread-options-and-organizing-threads))  and choose Category tags.
-Create a new tag by typing in the form, or select the desired tag(s) from the dropdown list of tags that your group already uses.
-Finally, click **Save**.

-<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/X40wuMaZ-8E?rel=0" frameborder="0" allowfullscreen></iframe>
+Use the thread context's **edit** button to add or remove tags once a thread has been started.
+Add tags as you start the thread, [learn all about it](../starting_threads/#category-tags).

 #### Removing category tags